 These vegan gingerbread cookies are easy to make and require NO chill time.
 Just follow the simple steps below.

-- Mix everything together using the hand mixer.
+step 3.
+Mix everything together using a hand mixer or wooden spoon.

-- Add half of the dry ingredients into the bowl of wet and mix until fully incorporated.
-For this step, I suggest switching to a wooden spoon to mix.
+step 4.
+Add half of the dry ingredients into the bowl and mix until the flour is fully incorporated.

-- Add the remaining dry ingredients and mix as well as you can.
-It should create a crumbly dough.
+step 5.
+Add the remaining dry ingredients and mix as well as you can.
+It should create crumbly dough.

-- To easily handle the cutout cookie dough.
-Place a sheet of parchment paper down on your work surface and dust it with flour.
+step 7.
+To easily handle the cutout cookie dough, place a sheet of parchment paper down on your work surface and dust it with flour.
 Place the dough ball down and add another sheet of parchment paper on top.
 Slightly flatten the gingerbread dough ball.

-- Roll the gingerbread dough out to about 1/4 inch thickness using a rolling pin.
+step 8.
+Roll the gingerbread dough out to about ¼-inch thickness using a rolling pin.

-- Use a good quality cookie cutter (such as the ones I use and linked in the recipe card below).
+step 9.
+Use a good quality cookie cutter.
 Dip the cutter in flour to keep it from sticking to the dough.

-- Remove the excess dough from around the cookies.
-Then, use a spatula to transfer the cookies to a baking sheet lined with parchment paper and bake at 350ºF for 8-10 minutes.
+step 10.
+Remove the excess dough from around the cookies.
+Then, use a spatula to transfer the cookies to a baking sheet lined with parchment paper and bake.

-Allow the gingerbread cookies to cool for about 5 minutes then transfer them to a wire rack to cool completely.
+Allow the gingerbread cookies to cool on the baking sheet for about 5 minutes then transfer them to a wire rack to cool completely.